Clean up sharing links

 You can filter to specific sharing link types, with Anonymous links being most risky, and links involving External users being somewhat risky.

 In the site you've selected to clean up, use the Security tab to view the report.
-In the example below, the Carryx Investments site has been flagged for security review because it has one of the top 25 counts of sharing links and guest users in the tenant.

 By default, the report will show all sharing links in the site, sorted by type.